dhruvparmar2310/ReactJS/WebPack/README.md

 > *There are many ways to use [source map](https://webpack.js.org/configuration/devtool) files.*

-If you are bored to run `npm run build` everytime after changing th content of file.
+If you are bored to run `npm run build` everytime after changing the content of file.
 There are other ways available which runs `npm run build` automatically, such as :

 1) webpack's **[watch mode](https://webpack.js.org/configuration/watch/#watch)**
 2) [webpack-dev-server](https://webpack.js.org/guides/development/)